Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Parimal Mithani

-Any in next two years any certification can you say in terms.
-Because I understand the process, it’s a long thing.
-But any lightfully our next two years can you see in terms of.
-In that.
+Any — in next two years any certification can you say in terms of because I understand the process, it’s a long thing.
+But any lightfully our next two years can you see in terms of in that.

 S. V. S. Narayana Murty

-Yes, certainly in next two years definitely we can.
-We’ll have significant understandings for supply of materials to some of the Aero customers outside whomever you are popularly you are listening.
-So we’ll be in their supply players list.
+Yes, certainly in next two years definitely we can — we’ll have significant understandings for supply of materials to some of the Aero customers outside whomever you are popularly you are listening.
+So, we’ll be in their suppliers list.

 Parimal Mithani